meriken/merikens-tripcode-engine-v3/README.md

 Please feel free to contact the author at [meriken.ygch.net@gmail.com]( mailto:meriken.ygch.net@gmail.com ) for feedback, bug reports, suggestions, etc.

-"Meriken's Tripcode Engine" is part version of the GUI-based, network-capable [Meriken's Tripcode Generator]( http://meriken.ygch.net/programming/merikens-tripcode-generator/ ), which is intended primarily for users of 2ch.net in Japan.
-If Japanese does not discourage you, check out the original application as well as [Meriken's Tripcode Yggdrasil]( http://tripcode.ygch.net/yggdrasil/ ), a web-based distributed tripcode generation service :-)
+"Meriken's Tripcode Engine" is part of the GUI-based, network-capable [Meriken's Tripcode Generator]( http://meriken.ygch.net/programming/merikens-tripcode-generator/ ), which is intended primarily for users of 2ch.net in Japan.
+If Japanese does not discourage you, check out the original application as well as [Meriken's Tripcode Yggdrasil]( http://tripcode.ygch.net/yggdrasil/ ), a web-based distributed tripcode generation service.

 ## License